- Adult Protective Services

 If you would like to be added to our email list in order to receive updates on senior services and events throughout Alameda County, please email email@example.com with your name and/or organization.

-The Area Agency on Aging hosts a bi-monthly Information & Assistance Roundtable Meeting.
+The AAA hosts a bi-monthly Information & Assistance Roundtable Meeting.
 Topic include presentations on a variety of topics, such as, mental health programs, nutrition, neurological research, legal services, and LGBTQ-friendly programs.
-The Roundtable offers an opportunity for providers, consumers, and private sectors partners to network and share information.
+The Roundtable offers an opportunity for senior service providers, consumers, and private sectors partners to network and share information.

 Every four years the AAA prepares an Area Plan that informs the provision of services for seniors.
 The services are provided by the AAA along with our network of community partners which include community-based organizations, public, and private sector organizations.
-Throughout 2015 and 2016, Alameda County will undertake a comprehensive public planning process that will result in the 2017—2020 Alameda County Plan for Older Adults.
-This effort will involve multiple departments within Alameda County, including the Social Services Agency, Health Care Services Agency, Public Health, Behavioral Health Care Services, and other agencies.
-The planning process will be steered by a committee that includes community-based organizations, representatives from cities, consumers, academics, and other stakeholders.
+Throughout 2015 and early part of 2016, Alameda County undertook a comprehensive public planning process that resulted in the 2017—2020 Alameda County Plan for Older Adults.
+This effort involved multiple departments within Alameda County, including the Social Services Agency, Health Care Services Agency, Public Health, Behavioral Health Care Services, and other agencies.
+The planning process was steered by a committee that included community-based organizations, representatives from cities, consumers, academics, and other stakeholders.